tlevine/www.thomaslevine.com/content/!/cool-things-happen-when-you-have-lots-of-spreadsheets/index.md

     Socrata's is the most built-out, so I doubt that we'll see more usage in other sites' charting tools.

+If you are making a data catalog for your organization, I recommend that you not worry about including data visualization things in the catalog.

 #### Links
 Links can go [dead](/404.html).
 I looked at dataset liveliness for Socrata and CKAN.